|

 packed important things and the spiritual preparation is the determination to live in a land flowing with milk and honey

 and be guided by God.
+The provisions

 for their journey did not last for months.
 In their journey in the wilderness they asked for food, water, meat and other things.